TheJuki/KFormMaster/docs/element/time.md

 ## Date Format

 A java.text.DateFormat value.
 By default this is SimpleDateFormat.getDateInstance().
 It is advised to provide your own format.

+## Is 24 Hour View

+If true, displays the time dialog in the 24 hour view.
+By default this is false.

 ## Example